-For complete information on how to adjust the suspension, please refer to the section of this Operator's Guide entitled SUSPENSION ADJUST-MENTS under OPERATING INSTRUCTIONS and to the relevant label on the belt guard.
+For complete information on how to adjust the suspension, please refer to the section of this Operator's Guide entitled SUSPENSION ADJUST-MENTS.

 Use extra caution and go even more slowly with young passengers.
 Check frequently to make certain the child has a firm grip and is properly positioned with his feet on the running boards.